Thursday, September 17, 2015

 The Richard D. Berlin Center for Cell Analysis and Modeling (CCAM),

-at the University of Connecticut Health Center, is developing new approaches for in vivo measurements and manipulation of molecular events within the cell, and new computational approaches to organize such data into quantitative models.
+at UConn Health, is developing new approaches for in vivo measurements and manipulation of molecular events within the cell, and new computational approaches to organize such data into quantitative models.

 CCAM integrates new microscope technologies for making quantitative in vivo live cell measurements with new physical formulations and computational tools that will produce spatially realistic quantitative models of intracellular dynamics.